pagkly/MagiskOnWaydroid/README.md

    The zip you downloaded is compressed and Github is showing the uncompressed size.
 - How can I update WSA to new version?

-    Rerun the Github action, download the new artifact, replace the content of your previous installation and rerun `Install.ps1`.
-Don't worry, your data will be preserved.
+    Rerun the Github action, download the new artifact, replace the content of your previous installation.
 - How can I update Magisk to new version?

     Do the same as updating WSA